adity365/experiment_12/README.md

 2.	## Parametrized :
 A constructor that takes arguments to initialize an object with specific values.

+3. ## Copy :
+A copy constructor is a special constructor that initializes a new object as a copy of an existing object.
+It is invoked when a new object is created from an existing object.

 ## CODE
 ```
 // defining the constructor inside the class